rust-lang-nursery/wg-verification/docs/consumers.md

 either one has to use macro syntax `invariant!(i >= 0)` for defining loop invariants, or use the `krate` rewriting approach.

-Ideally the compiler would provide a query that allows type-checking an AST fragment in a specific context.
+Ideally the compiler would provide a query that allows type and borrow checking an AST fragment in a specific context.

 ## MIR, MIR analyses, Type Information